The Digital SAT: A Brave, New Frontier

 The College Board announced that the SAT will be going digital in March 2024, and the PSAT will be going digital in October 2023.
 As if *that* isn’t big enough news, they are also changing the format substantively to be more student-friendly.

 Update: The first widely available practice tests are available!
 Click here to download the app and check out the new format!

 So What’s Changing?

-- Same scoring format, equal to current scores
+- Same scoring format, still on 1600 scale

 - Adaptive scoring – performance on the first section of topic affects the difficulty of the second section